-- In 2015, Fiat Chrysler had to recall 1.4 million cars after its electronic system was hacked.
-The hackers were able to almost paralyze the vehicle by disabling the brakes.
-It caused major embarrassment to the OEM.
+In 2015, a prominent automotive OEM had to recall 1.4 million cars after their electronic systems were hacked.
+The hackers were able to almost paralyze the vehicles by disabling brakes.

-- Tesla also faced the heat when its vehicles’ electronic system was hacked by security hackers in September 2016.
+Another automotive OEM also faced the heat when their vehicles’ electronic system was hacked by security hackers in September 2016.

-- In yet another incident, Fiat Chrysler released an over-the-air (OTA) update that made the infotainment system reboot every 30-40 seconds.
-To make the matters worse, customers were not even given the option to decline the update or roll back to an earlier version.
+- In yet another incident, a global automotive OEM had released an over-the-air (OTA) update that made the infotainment system reboot every 30-40 seconds.
+To make matters worse, users were not even given the option to decline the update or roll back to an earlier version.

 Moral of the story- You just not got to do the OTA but also do it right.

-From cost overheads because of recalls to damage in reputation, absence of FOTA is undoubtedly quite detrimental to any automotive OEM.
+From cost overheads (due to recalls) to damage in reputation, absence of FOTA is undoubtedly quite detrimental to any automotive OEM.

-Now that we know how important Firmware Over-The-Air Upgrade is to the automotive OEMs; Let’s have a look at how the manual software update process looked like and why the need was felt for FOTA.
+Now that we know how important Firmware Over-The-Air Upgrade is to automotive OEMs, let’s explore how the manual software update process looked like and why there was a need for FOTA updates.

-The process may sound simple but when we factor in the large number of automotive ECUs for each update, issue of compatibility of control units from different vendors and frequency of updates, we will find ourselves confronted with numerous operational challenges.
+The process may sound simple.
+But when we factor in the large number of automotive ECUs for each firmware update, the issue of compatibility of control units from different vendors and frequency of updates, we will find ourselves confronted with numerous operational challenges.

-Here is a brief snapshot of a possible scenario of manual firmware update:
+Here is a brief snapshot of a possible scenario of manual automotive firmware update:

-A firmware update is usually required to release a new version of the software, resolve a bug or potential security threat or may be to release a new feature.
+- A firmware update is usually required to release a new version of the software, resolve a bug or potential security threat, or to release a new feature.

-The customers will now have to visit the dealer and get the control unit updated.
+- The customers will now have to visit their dealers and get the control unit updated.
 At the service center, the mechanic will connect the automotive ECU reprogramming tool to the vehicle’s network bus and access the control unit to be updated.

-For this entire process, the dealer will charge the OEM for recall labor.
+For this entire process, the dealer will charge the OEM for recall labour.